-- Single byte reads on PCI maps to a single byte read on the destination bus.
-If the PCI Master inserts initial wait states during a read transaction (IRDY\ is not asserted one clock after FRAME\), the transaction is a burst and the PCI Target prefetches data from the VMEbus based on the programming in the Outbound Translation Attribute register (see Section 10.4.26 on page 241). - Read line and read multiple commands from a PCI Master causes data to be prefetched from the VMEbus based on the programming in the Outbound Translation Attribute Register.
+- Writes - During a PCI bus write, the selected bytes on the PCI bus maps directly to the destination bus.
+The chip does not write to bytes on the destination bus that are not selected on the PCI bus. - Reads - Single byte reads on PCI maps to a single byte read on the destination bus.
+If the PCI Master inserts initial wait states during a read transaction (IRDY\ is not asserted one clock after FRAME\), the transaction is a burst and the PCI Target prefetches data from the VMEbus based on the programming in the Outbound Translation Attribute register (see Section 10.4.26 on page 243). - Read line and read multiple commands from a PCI Master causes data to be prefetched from the VMEbus based on the programming in the Outbound Translation Attribute Register.